JuliaIBPM/RigidBodyTools.jl/docs/src/manual/joints.md

 Also, it is always possible for the user to modify the entries in the state vector after this function is called.
-In general, it would be difficult to determine which entry is which in this state vector, so we can use a special form of the `view` function for this.
-For example, to get access to just the part of the state vector for joint 2,
+In general, it would be difficult to determine which entry is which in this state vector, so we can use a special function for this.
+For example, to get access to just the part of the state vector for the positions of joint 1,

 ````@example joints
-jid = 2
+jid = 1
-x2 = view(x,ls,jid)
+x1 = position_vector(x,ls,jid)
 ````

-Then, you might decide to change the entry of `x2`, which, in turn, would change the correct entry in `x`.
+This is a view on the overall state vector.
+This, if you decide to change an entry of `x1`, this, in turn, would change the correct entry in `x`.

 We can use the system state vector to put the bodies in their proper places,